 As of 1 December 2019, agriculture and industry (including mining) are now classed as an Environmentally Relevant Activity (ERA), which fall under regulations to maintain the quality of water and minimize impacts upon the Great Barrier Reef.

-What changes for me from 1 December:
+What changes for me:

 Properties with land condition in C and D condition (accounting for drought) must begin implementing actions to improve land condition